 For example, the model of the trust workplace and the trusted working time, as practiced by Microsoft Germany, which is binding in a distribution agreement, is exciting.
 Anna-Lena Müller, Communications Manager Digital Transformation at Microsoft Germany, describes the model as follows:

 And there are even more examples: Stefan Pfeiffer, responsible for Marketing Collaboration and Workforce Solutions at IBM Germany, reports on the work of a networked project manager that makes purely digital physical meetings superfluous.
-For Dr. Claus Boyens, Managing Director of Host Europe GmbH, is the creation of “Digital Convenience”, a clearly defined digitization strategy with a well-thought-out selection of tools, the core task of company management.
+For Dr. Claus Boyens, Managing Director of Host Europe GmbH, is the creation of “Digital Convenience”, a clearly defined digitization strategy with a well-thought-out choice of tools, the core task of company management.
 And Dr. Peter Geissler, Head of Digital Workplace at Communardo Software GmbH, describes the use of digital helpers, so-called bots, in their knowledge work:

 Business Intelligence evaluates data, prepares it graphically, and gives us recommendations and orientation, which up to now have been regarded as a special expertise of colleagues.